Frequently Asked Questions: Family Law

 property division.
 Perhaps the most significant issue involved in property division is that

 of marital property, which is property obtained during the marriage.
-There

-couple.
+the couple.
 Our firm can help you determine which assets qualify as marital

 property and advocate for your interests during negotiations.

-Contact Edwards & Rockmore P.C.!
+Contact Jonathan E. Edwards P.C.!

 Our Garden City family attorneys understand the difficulties our clients